filetrust/program-icap/README.md

 [filetrust/policy-update-service](https://github.com/filetrust/policy-update-service) This handles the update to the Adaptation Policy Configmap.

+[filetrust/ncfs-policy-update-service](https://github.com/filetrust/ncfs-policy-update-service) This handles the update to the NCFS Policy Configmap.

 [filetrust/archive-adaptation-service](https://github.com/filetrust/archive-adaptation-service) This provides the orchestration that co-ordinates the processing of archive files.

 [filetrust/archive-processing](https://github.com/filetrust/archive-processing) This process facilitates the unpacking, sending off adaptation requests and repacking of archive files.

+[filetrust/reference-ncfs-service](https://github.com/filetrust/reference-ncfs-service) This process is a reference for the Non-Compliant file service.
+It decides the action to take when a file is considered non-compliant.

 ## Threat Model
 The program's Threat Model is recorded as [ICAP Threat Model Cloud Deployment](https://glasswall.atlassian.net/browse/THREATMODL-3)